Skip to content

 Ledgerly includes an optional notification reader.
 When you turn it on, it reads payment notifications so it can capture transactions that reach you that way.
 This is separate from SMS reading and from the accessibility service, and it is off until you grant notification access yourself.

-When it is enabled, Ledgerly reads notifications only from a fixed set of payment apps: Google Pay, Paytm, PhonePe, BHIM, and WhatsApp.
-WhatsApp is included for one reason only, to capture WhatsApp Pay payment alerts.
-Ledgerly does not read your WhatsApp chats, your contacts, or any notification that is not a payment alert, and it ignores notifications from every app outside this set.
+When it is enabled, Ledgerly reads notifications only from a fixed set of payment apps: Google Pay, Paytm, PhonePe, and BHIM.
+This covers UPI payments that never generate an SMS, so they still land in your ledger.
+Ledgerly does not read any notification that is not a payment alert, and it ignores notifications from every app outside this set.

 As with SMS, Ledgerly keeps only the parsed transaction details, not the original notification text, and this happens on your device.